Variational and Geometric Structures of Discrete Dirac Mechanics: Abstract

 \section{Abstract}

-We construct discrete analogues of Dirac structures by considering the geometry of symplectic maps and their associated generating functions, in a manner analogous to the construction of continuous Dirac structures in terms of the geometry of symplectic vector fields and their associated Hamiltonians.
-We demonstrate that this framework provides a means of deriving implicit discrete Lagrangian and Hamiltonian systems, while incorporating discrete Dirac constraints.
-In particular, this yields implicit nonholonomic Lagrangian and Hamiltonian integrators.
-We also introduce a discrete Hamilton--Pontryagin variational principle on the discrete Pontryagin bundle, which provides an alternative derivation of the same set of integration algorithms.
-In so doing, we explicitly characterize the discrete Dirac structures that are preserved by Hamilton--Pontryagin integrators.
-In addition to providing a unified treatment of discrete Lagrangian and Hamiltonian mechanics in the more general setting of Dirac mechanics, it provides a generalization of symplectic and Poisson integrators to the broader category of Dirac integrators.
-Since discrete Lagrangians and discrete Hamiltonians are essentially generating functions of different types, the theoretical framework described in this paper is sufficiently general to encompass all possible Dirac integrators through an appropriate choice of generating functions.
+In this paper, we develop the theoretical foundations of discrete Dirac mechanics, that is, discrete mechanics of degenerate Lagrangian/Hamiltonian systems with constraints.
+We first construct discrete analogues of Tulczyjew's triple and induced Dirac structures by considering the geometry of symplectic maps and their associated generating functions.
+We demonstrate that this framework provides a means of deriving discrete Lagrange--Dirac and nonholonomic Hamiltonian systems.
+In particular, this yields nonholonomic Lagrangian and Hamiltonian integrators.
+We also introduce discrete Lagrange--d'Alembert--Pontryagin and Hamilton--d'Alembert variational principles, which provide an alternative derivation of the same set of integration algorithms.
+The paper provides a unified treatment of discrete Lagrangian and Hamiltonian mechanics in the more general setting of discrete Dirac mechanics, as well as a generalization of symplectic and Poisson integrators to the broader category of Dirac integrators.